 A business must file a Confirmation Statement once a year.
 The Confirmation Statement is where limited company's must confirm that their basic company information (registered office, officers, description of business etc) is correct and up to date or update the information if anything has changed.

-The due dates for your Confirmation statements can be found on a company's Companies House page next to where you can find your Abridged accounts due dates.
+The due dates for your Confirmation statements can be found on a company's Companies House page next to where you can find your accounting due dates.
 A company's director will need to submit the confirmation statement within 14 days of this submission date, for example if your confirmation date is 1 February 2024 you will have until 15 February 2024 to file the Confirmation Statement.

 If you wish to find out more about Confirmation Statements, please feel free to read our article What is a Confirmation Statement?
 In this article you can find out in further details about what information is required when filing your Confirmation Statement.
 You can File a company's Confirmation Statement by using Easy Digital Filing Software or using using Companies House website.